wtsky/javascript-style-guide/README.md

     how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

-    // good
-    var errorMessage = 'This is a super long error that ' + 'was thrown because of Batman.' +
-        'When you stop to think about ' +
-        'how Batman had anything to do ' +
-        'with this, you would get nowhere ' +
-        'fast.';
     ```

-  - When programatically building up a string, use Array#join instead of string concatenation.
+- When programatically building up a string, use Array#join instead of string
+  concatenation.
 Mostly for IE: [jsPerf](//jsperf.com/string-vs-array-concat/2).

     ```javascript
     var items;